 All this action made me nervous.
 I’m going to the bathroom.

-Harry looked at Sophie.
+Charlie looked at Sophie.
 Smiled.
+Sophie speaks.

 I didn’t say anything.